mrakgr/The-Spiral-Language/readme.md

 This has no effect on the way gradients are propagated during the backwards step.
 Derivative of  `x - max_x` with respect to `x` is just 1. `max_x` is considered to be a constant.
 Shifting the input to softmax by a constant does not affect the result during stable regimes, but if the inputs are unstable then they will trend towards 0 rather that towards infinity.

 Going forward, it is important to keep in mind that `max` and `sum` are reduce operations, and `exp` is a map operation.
-The kernel described in this chapter makes it possible to succintly implement both softmax's forward and backward phases.
+The kernel described in this chapter makes it possible to succinctly implement both softmax's forward and backward phases.

 Here is the forward phase.